ept/hermitage/tidb.md

 The above tiup command line sets up two SQL nodes "--db 2".
-Since TiDB is a compute and storage disaggregated distributed you cn use the MySQL client to coonect to different nodes too.
+Since TiDB is a compute and storage disaggregated distributed you cn use the MySQL client to connect to different nodes too.

 Setup (before every test case):